-- Critically evaluate with discrimination the complex theories and concepts underpinning professional midwifery practice. - Utilise advanced knowledge and critical thinking skills to, directly and indirectly, provide optimum midwifery care. - 3.
-Develop and apply critical faculties to practice through advanced reflection skills. - Demonstrate a vision of a professional practice that can be developed beyond the current scope of practice. - Act proactively as an educational resource for health care professionals. - Apply critical faculties to professional midwifery practice through analysis of the underlying epistemology of its knowledge base.
+- Demonstrate a vision of a professional practice that can be developed beyond the current scope of practice. - 5.
+Act proactively as an educational resource for health care professionals. - Apply critical faculties to professional midwifery practice through analysis of the underlying epistemology of its knowledge base.